ShawnSomething/screen-adapt/README.md

 ## How it works

-You declare which screen sizes your project cares about in an `@screens` block at the top of your CSS file.
+**CSS workflow** — you declare which screen sizes your project cares about in an `@screens` block at the top of your CSS file.
 The extension reads that block and scaffolds responsive variants for each selector you point it at.
 At build time, the PostCSS plugin compiles the custom at-rules to standard `@media` queries and outputs plain CSS.

+**Tailwind workflow** — the extension reads breakpoints from your `tailwind.config.ts` or `tailwind.config.js`.
+Point it at any JSX/TSX element with a `className`, and it scaffolds the prefixed responsive variants automatically.
+No PostCSS plugin required.

-The dev never writes a media query by hand.
+The dev never writes a media query or a responsive prefix by hand.

 ---